 Water Recycling | Key implications for communications

 Water companies are seen as a logical key messenger on this topic.

-control' processes

-(e.g. high standards)

-offer reassurances of

-safety and the implicit

-involvement of a
+References to 'quality control' processes (e.g. high standards) offer reassurances of safety and the implicit involvement of a regulatory body / appropriate safety protocols.